gohugoio/hugoDocs/content/en/methods/site/IsDefault.md

 [versions.'v3.0.0']
 {{< /code-toggle >}}

-If you call an initialization partial to handle one-time build logic or global variable setup, wrap that call in an [`if`][] statement using this function.
+If you call an initialization _partial_ template to handle one-time build logic or global variable setup, wrap that call in an [`if`][] statement using this function.
 This prevents the logic from being executed for every dimensional variation.

 ```go-html-template
 {{ if .Site.IsDefault }}